ansible/ansible/README.rst

 *  Submit a proposed code update through a pull request to the ``devel`` branch.
 *  Talk to us before making larger changes to avoid duplicate efforts.
-This not only helps everyone know what is going on, it also helps save time and effort if we decide some changes are needed.
+This not only helps everyone know what is going on, but it also helps save time and effort if we decide some changes are needed.
 *  For a list of email lists, IRC channels and Working Groups, see the `Communication page <https://docs.ansible.com/ansible/latest/community/communication.html>`_